realA10001986/Dash-Gauges/README.md

 The Config Portal offers an option for WiFi power saving for AP-mode (ie when the device acts as an access point).
 This option configures a timer after whose expiration WiFi is switched off; the device is no longer transmitting or receiving data over WiFi.

-The timer can be set to 0 (which disables it; WiFi is never switched off; this is the default), or 10-99 minutes.
+The timer can be set to 0 (which disables it; WiFi is never switched off; this is the default) or 10-99 minutes.

 After WiFi has been switched off due to timer expiration, it can be re-enabled by briefly pressing _Button 1_, in which case the timers are restarted (ie WiFi is again switched off after timer expiration). _Button 1_ is located behind the "Percent Power" gauge on the control board.